X-Quisite: Andreena Mill

-Mill has released several solo singles, and has worked as a backing or guest vocalist for R&B and hip hop artists, including Drake, DMX, Saukrates, Tre Mission, Aaron A, Jazzfeezy, Tone Mason and Kardinal Offishall.
+Mill has released several solo singles, and has worked as a backing or guest vocalist for R&B and hip hop artists, including Drake, DMX, Saukrates, Tre Mission, Aaron A, Jazzfeezy, Tone Mason, and Kardinal Offishall.
 Andreena Mill is a singer who has collaborated with Drake.
 Her father, also a musician and recording artist, realized her musical potential at age 3 and enrolled her in piano lessons the next year.
 By the age of 11, Andreena began recording and writing her own material.

-As Andreena began high school in 2001, her life would drastically change, as she became a member of popular Canadian female trio X-Quisite, alongside MTV Canada host, Nicole Holness and Melanie Fiona (Universal Motown).

-In 2002, the group reached notoriety with the release of two successful singles “No Regrets”, which was followed by “Don’t Say”.
-The songs landed the group Canadian Urban Music Awards and Juno Award Nominations in 2003.
-The singles achieved domestic success, while giving the girls a taste of fame.

-In 2004, Andreena decided to pursue her own solo career, and signed a publishing deal with Universal Music Publishing New York in late 2010.

-Andreena lent her distinct and euphoric sound to rapper Drake for his mixtape “Comeback Season”, which quickly became an international success.
-Andreena has also worked with artists such as The Bizness (Chris Brown, “No Bullshit”), Brian Michael Cox (Mary J. Blige, “Be Without You”), James Fauntleroy (Jordin Sparks, “No Air”), Kevin McCall (Keri Hilson, “One Night Stand”, Chris Brown “Deuces”) and Needlz (Bruno Mars, “Just The Way You Are”) to name a few.

-As Andreena gears up for her Fall 2011 debut album release “All Eyes On Me”, she still finds time to write for artists – “I keep it simple, I love what I do and do what I love, it never feels like work”.
-For the immediate future, it seems all eyes will be on Andreena Mill.

 Nirvana Savoury

 Nirvana Savoury quit music for a while after her brother died in 2008.
 He had been suffering for many years of Ataxia telangiectasia.
 She also came out some time later as a lesbian.
 She has made a comeback in the 2010s, with release of a single "Lipstick Lover" in 2011 in addition to a dance mixtape version with Jester and Kid Kut from Toronto.
-The mixtape also contains three original tracks, "Ambulance", "Flavors" and "Throb".
+The mixtape also contains three original tracks, "Ambulance", "Flavors", and "Throb".
 Savoury also appeared in Karl Wolf's 2012 album Finally Free with the track "Tell Me" featuring Nirvana Savoury.
-She is working on a solo album for release in 2013.
+She was working on a solo album for release in 2013.